mpeeples2008/ArchNetSci/_book/08-spatial-interaction.md

 }
 ```

 In order to test this model, we will use the same Wankarani settlement data we used above for the simple gravity model.
 We will use site area divided by 500 as our proxy for population here.
 Again we limit our sample to Late Intermediate period sites and habitations.
+[Download the data here to follow along](data/Wankarani_siteinfo.csv).